Cold water changes everything.

 This is one of the best cold-water habits: thinking in terms of a small active patch rather than a heavy bed of feed.

-Prepared particles
+Prepared Particles

-Prepared particles can still be excellent in cold water, but the key phrase is prepared and the second key phrase is in moderation.
+Prepared particles can still be excellent in cold water, but the key phrase is prepared and the second key phrase is moderation.
 Small amounts of well-prepared maize, hemp, or similar bait can work very well when the presentation is right and the overall baiting is restrained.

 This is not usually the time to introduce heavy, sloppy, overfed particle beds.
 It is the time to use them carefully as part of a more sensible cold-water approach.